Pictures: Child Action Lanka

 CAL Galle.
 Chicken curry for lunch is under way.
 The computer room.
 Pictures: Manfred Wierich

 CAL Kandy's setup and programme is very similar to the Galle facility, except there also is a créche for the youngest.
 15 infants and toddlers, 25 to 30 preschool children and about 80 after-school children come here.
+There is a new building with classrooms donated by the Japanese government, equipped with computers, a smart board and a library.
+On the roof there is a small potted-plant garden.

 CAL Kandy.
 The Créche in Kandy.
 Pictures: Manfred Wierich